-Table sauces exist to turn ordinary into extraordinary, so don’t relegate them to simply chip dip.
-Try them on fried or scrambled eggs, plain meats, pasta and cheese dishes (from quesadillas to mac and cheese to souffle), hamburgers and hot dogs, baked or fried potatoes, soups and stews, and yes, tacos—most especially tacos.
+Table sauces exist to turn the ordinary into the extraordinary, so don’t relegate them to simply chip dip.
+Try them on fried or scrambled eggs, plain meats, pasta and cheese dishes (from quesadillas to mac and cheese to souffle), hamburgers and hot dogs, baked or fried potatoes, soups and stews, and tacos—most especially tacos.

 Mexican Cooking Sauces

 Sauces are often helpful when adapting traditional Mexican dishes to the tastes and needs of each family’s particular circumstances.
 Time to reduce your consumption of red meat?
 Cooking sauces almost always work just as well with chicken, fish, or tofu.
 Need to save money?
-An egg can be a feast if cooked in a delicious sauce.
+An egg can be a feast when it's cooked in a delicious sauce.
 Learn to make just one Mexican cooking sauce and you will you have added a powerful, versatile staple to your repertoire.

-Subcategories of Cooking Sauces
+Types of Cooking Sauces

-- Moles tend to be relatively thick and complexly-flavored sauces that contain a variety of seeds, herbs, and spices.
+Moles tend to be relatively thick and complexly flavored sauces that contain a variety of seeds, herbs, and spices.
 Some well-known moles are mole poblano, Oaxacan black mole, and green mole.

 Mexican adobos are generally red in color, as they are usually made with dried pepper such as ancho chile or chipotle chile.
 An adobo sauce can be a liquid in which meat is cooked or a thick paste rubbed onto a large chunk of meat, giving it a smoky piquancy.
 (The term adobo is used for various different kinds of preparations in other Latin American cuisines.)

-- Pipianes are relatively thick sauces made from squash seeds or other seeds that are ground and cooked with other ingredients.
+Pipianes are relatively thick sauces made from squash seeds or other seeds that are ground and cooked with other ingredients.